kensanata/face/README.md

 You're now on the Element Edit page.
 Click on the upper half of the image to move the element up by ten pixels, click on the lower half of the image to move the element down by ten pixels.

+*Watch out*: This currently breaks if you're not using the standard 450×600 dimensions (e.g. the dragons use 600×450 instead).

 ## Finding and fixing elements: the hard way